 HOW DO I GET INVOLVED?

-For the Spring 2017 Semester the Directly Impacted Group (DIG) will be hosting Bi-Weekly book reviews for the Columbia Community.
+The Directly Impacted Group (DIG) will be hosting Bi-Weekly book reviews for the Columbia Community.

 Details for next book reading coming soon!

-For the Spring 2017 Semester the Directly Impacted Group (DIG) will be hosting Bi-Weekly Documentary Screening and Group Discussions for the Columbia Community.
+The Directly Impacted Group (DIG) will be hosting Bi-Weekly Documentary Screening and Group Discussions for the Columbia Community.

 Details for next documentary screening coming soon!